Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 Fucking how?

-Is this and it's like a boring-looking children's thing, I guess, with a name from 2001.
-Oh, it does have the producers or writers who worked on Paddington and Peru, apparently.
+And it's like a boring-looking children's thing, I guess, with a name from 2001.
+Oh, it does have the producers or writers who worked worked on Paddington and Peru, apparently.

-So, what a movie about a criminal, a sequel to a movie about a criminal who unfairly attacked you grunt.
-No, sorry, I'm not.
+What a movie about a criminal.
+The sequel to a movie about a criminal who unfairly attacked you grunt.

 Well, I mean, then this is the question of, you know, where in the Uber analogy is this?

-Is this, you know, uh uber's failed expansions where they tried different models overseas or is this uber returning home where they take the lessons from overseas or they use those overseas things to buy them a bit more time to then subsidize operations here is my comparison
+Is this, you know, Uber's failed expansions where they tried different models overseas, or is this Uber returning home where they take the lessons from overseas or they use those overseas things to buy them a bit more time to then subsidize operations.

 This is the drone deliveries.
 It's the Amazon drone deliveries.